yjitendrayadav697/VJ-Save-Restricted-Content/README.md

 - `API_ID` : Your API ID From [Telegram Website](https://my.telegram.org)
 - `BOT_TOKEN` : Your Bot Token From [BotFather](https://telegram.me/BotFather) ( ⚠️ Warning - Give Bot Token on deploy website environment variable, don't give in repo )
 - `ADMINS` : Your Admin Id For Broadcasting Message
+- `CHANNEL_ID` : Your Channel Id On Which Bot Upload Downloaded Content. ( And Make Your Bot Admin In This Channel With Full Rights )
 - `DB_URI` : Your Mongodb Database Url From [Mongodb](https://mongodb.com) Watch [Video Tutorial](https://youtu.be/DAHRmFdw99o) ( ⚠️ Warning - Give Db Url on deploy website environment variable, don't give in repo )
 - `ERROR_MESSAGE` : Set True Or False, If You Want Error Message Then True Else False.